pnkraemer/matfree/README.md

 * Most PRs resolve an issue.
 * Most PRs contain a single commit.
 [Here is how we can write better commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
 * Most enhancements (e.g. new features) are covered by tests.

+## Extending the documentation

+**Writing a new tutorial:**

+To add a new tutorial, create a Python file in `tutorials/` and fill it with content.
+Use docstrings (mirror the style in the existing tutorials).
+Make sure to satisfy the formatter and linter.
+That's all.

+Then, the documentation pipeline will automatically convert those into a format compatible with Jupytext, which subsequently includes it into the documentation.
+If you do not want to make the tutorial part of the documentation, make the filename have a leading underscore.

+**Extending the developer documentation:**

+To extend the developer documentation, create a new section in the README.
+Use a second-level header (a header that starts with "##") and fill the section with content.
+Then, the documentation pipeline will turn this section into a page in the developer documentation.

+**Creating a new module:**

+To make a new module appear in the documentation, create the new module in `matfree/`, and fill it with content.
+Unless the module name starts with an underscore or is placed in the backend, the documentation pipeline will take care of the rest.